D, A&F 2/6/1865

 {on the back of the letter}

 I think the reason given by Mr. Jones, Eng. & Supt of the Road are valid, & as nearly all the Troops have come ford, I doubt the propriety of forcing them to change his schedule.
-My own opinion is that the section of his Road running through the Praires is dangerous to run over at night, rendered so by recent heavy rains.
+My own opinion is that the section of his Road running through the Prairies is dangerous to run over at night, rendered so by recent heavy rains.

 E. H. Harris